shouryaj98/Pratikriya/README.md

 #                                                       Pratikriya

-### Pratirkiya provides an integrated emergency services platform.
+### Pratikriya provides an integrated emergency services platform.

 User can immediately access their current location and find the nearest hospital & police station and their respective phone numbers in case of emergencies.
 The app also enables citizens report crimes , accidents and emergencies to the central database which can be accessed by govt.
 Officials.